 We believe that having this during the Lunar New Year is a symbol of a new beginning (because of the white color) and prosperity (because of the coin shape).
 Nowadays, we also practice drinking rice cake soup even on Western New Year.

-Proper Rice Cake Storage and Prevention from Breaking
+Proper Rice Cake Storage

-Secret to Making Tteokguk: The Broth
+The Secret to Making Tteokguk: Beef Broth

-- Use beef short rib bones to make the soup base and combine with its sautéed trimmings to make it tastier.
+- Use beef short rib bones and its trimmings to make a quick and easy broth.

-How to make Easy Rice Cake Soup?
+How to make Rice Cake Soup?

-Next, sauté beef pieces in sesame oil and garlic.
+Next, sauté beef pieces in sesame oil and season with salt, pepper, and garlic.
 When fragrant, add your broth.
-I opted to use a broth made with dashi packet because I find it easier to use and it’s just as tasty.

 Make sure to leave a rating, a comment, or tag me on Facebook, Instagram, or Tiktok when you chop them up!
 Yeobosayo!